 This list of critical policies for university faculty is covered at New Faculty Orientation as well as adjunct and GTA orientations.

-Beginning in the Fall 2014 semester, UCF must comply with a federal financial aid regulation that states that in order to receive federal aid, students must be actively academically engaged (according to a federal definition) in each course in which they are enrolled.
+Since the Fall 2014 semester, UCF is required to comply with a federal financial aid regulation that states that in order to receive federal aid, students must be actively academically engaged (according to a federal definition) in each course in which they are enrolled.
 Without verification of this engagement, students will not receive their aid.
 Webcourses@UCF (Canvas) will analyze all student activity to determine which students have met the federal standard, and that information will be sent to the Office of Student Financial Aid for processing.
 Please see the Center for Distributed Learning's frequently asked questions about this requirement, as well as their overview page.

 This page provides points of contact for various campus-, college-, and topic-specific technology support.
 Click here to learn more about technology support.